 Syllabus: Under Construction

-This intensive five-day course orients credential candidates to the MATTC preliminary teaching credential program and to the teaching profession.
+This intensive course orients credential candidates to the MATTC preliminary teaching credential program and to the teaching profession.
 Emphasis is placed on providing opportunities for candidates to learn and to practice the inquiry, thinking, and reflection skills that are the foundation for teachers’ ongoing professional development throughout their careers.
+The course introduces MATTC candidates to applying critical and socio-cultural theories to create equitable teaching and learning opportunities for all students.

-This course is designed to acquaint teacher credential candidates with learning theories, practices, hardware, software applications, and web resources that are useful in integrating technology into the daily practice of TK-12 teachers.
+This course is designed to acquaint teacher candidates with learning theories, practices, hardware, software applications, and web resources that are useful in integrating technology into the daily practice of K-12 teachers.
 The course meets the requirements identified in the technology standard for teacher preparation for the State of California.
-The guiding philosophy for the course is Constructivism, instantiated in the design of collaborative, project-based learning activities that capitalize on the full potential of educational technologies.
-Students will be expected to fully engage in classroom exercises, group projects, and small-group and whole-class discussions on the assigned readings.
+The guiding philosophy for the course is Constructivism.
+It is instantiated in the design of collaborative, project-based learning activities that capitalize on the full potential of educational technologies.
+Students will be expected to fully engage in classroom exercises, group projects, small and whole-class discussions on the assigned readings and activities.

 The goal of this course is to examine the historical, social, philosophical, and legal foundations of American education.
-We explore the impact of these various influences on the current state of education, as well as consider the future of education in a diverse society.
-This course provides an opportunity to reflect on our roles as educators and the manner in which we will work to improve the educational experience for all students.
+We explore the impact of these various influences on the current state of education for students with disabilities, as well as consider the future of education in a diverse society.
+This course provides an opportunity to reflect on our roles as educators and the manner in which we will work to improve the educational experience for all students, particularly students with disabilities.

 This course is designed to provide knowledge of the linguistic and cultural aspects of developing English language proficiency.
 Students develop an understanding of the theory and methods of teaching linguistically diverse learners, including models for designated and integrated English language development as well as sheltering strategies to make content more accessible.

-EDUC 259 (Elementary Mathematics Methods) course is Part 1 of a two-course sequence in elementary mathematics teaching methods.
+EDU259A (Elementary Math Methods) course is Part 1 of a two-course sequence in elementary mathematics teaching methods.
 This sequence is designed to provide teacher candidates with a coherent set of experiences for mathematics teaching and learning in elementary schools.
-Through assigned readings, classroom discussions, content rich mathematics activities, and assignments that require data collection in your field placement, you will be supported as you make sense of how to approach the profession of teaching.
+Through assigned readings, classroom discussions, content rich, open mathematics activities, and assignments that require data collection in your field placement, you will be supported as you make sense of how to approach the profession of teaching.
 Through thinking about ourselves as teachers, examining classroom culture and structure, and conducting clinical interviews on number concepts, we will set the stage for our development as elementary mathematics teachers.
+The course builds teacher candidates’ understanding of how to organize math instruction to support the learning of all students, including students with identified learning disabilities.

 EDUC 259 (Elementary Mathematics Methods) course is Part 2 of a two-course sequence in elementary mathematics teaching methods.
 This sequence is designed to provide teacher candidates with a coherent set of experiences for mathematics teaching and learning in elementary schools.
 Through assigned readings, classroom discussions, content rich mathematics activities, and assignments that require data collection in your field placement, you will be supported as you make sense of how to approach the profession of teaching.
 Through examining classroom culture and structure, and evaluating, designing and implementing math lessons, we will set the stage for our development as elementary mathematics teachers.